vmeganathan81/AutoUpdate-Windows/README.md

-#Security
+# Security

 Both the zip file and manifest file on the server are encrypted using Rijndael algorithm.

-#Appendix
+# Appendix

-In print to pdf file, we have used this code snipped to do auto update check, download and install
+The code snippet for auto update check, download and install

 ```bash
 if (AutoUpdates.Extensions.Utils.UpdatesAvailable("Manifest file name"))